ChenGrant/ChenGrant.github.io/README.md

 # ChenGrant.github.io

-Note to self: CSS updates will occur, they just take a very long time.
+Note to self: CSS updates will occur, they just take a very long time since the browser cache and cookies need to reset.
+Go on incognito to see changes.

 Description: This website outlines who I am, my projects, education, experiences, and contact information.